By: Marilyn L. Davis

 - It will also give you support.

-- Groups help provide encouragement to all members.
+- Groups help encourage all members.

 - Groups give us a social network for activities that don’t include using.

-Did I Miss a Meeting
+Did I Miss a Meeting?

 Writing, and recovery heals the heart